jan-tennert/JDA-Kotlin-Extensions/README.md

         row { //You can have multiple rows so if you want the buttons in different rows then just add more row {}

             primary { //A primary button
-                this.id = "test" //Id for identifying your button in the ButtonClickEvent this.label = "Test!"
+                id = "test" //Id for identifying your button in the ButtonClickEvent label = "Test!"

                 action { e -> //This is ran when the button is clicked (only possibly if you passed the jda instance in the builder e.reply("Hi!").queue()